vishvAsa/AgamaH/hinduism/misc-articles/sanderson_tolerance.md

 Jh, Gaṅgānāth. tr.
 1924.
 Tantravārttika: A Commentary on Śabara’s Bhāṣya on
 the Pūrvamīmāṁsā Sūtras of Jaimini.
 2 vols.
 Bibliotheca Indica, 161.
 Calcutta:
 Asiatic Society of Bengal.

-220
-33211 Honoris Causa 3P.indd 220 11/18/15 5:22 PM
-tolerance, exclusivity, inclusivity, and persecution . . .
-Kane, P. V. 1930.
+- Kane, P. V. 1930.
 History of Dharmaśāstra.
 Volume 1.
 Poona: Bhandarkar Orien tal Research Institute.
-Kataoka, Kei.
+- Kataoka, Kei.
 2004.
-Critical Edition of the Āgamaprāmāṇya Section of Bhaṭṭa
+Critical Edition of the Āgamaprāmāṇya Section of Bhaṭṭa  Jayanta’s Nyāyamañjarī.
-Jayanta’s Nyāyamañjarī.
 Tōyōbunka kenkyūjyo kiyō 146, pp. 131–175.
-———.
+- ———.
 2011.
 Kumārīla on Truth, Omniscience and Killing.
 Pt.
-1: A Critical Edi tion of Mīmāṁsā-Ślokavārttika ad 1.1.2 (Codanāsūtra); Pt.
-2: An Annotated
-Translation of Mīmāṁsā-Ślokavārttika ad 1.1.2 (Codanāsūtra).
+1: A Critical Edition of Mīmāṁsā-Ślokavārttika ad 1.1.2 (Codanāsūtra); Pt.
+2: An Annotated  Translation of Mīmāṁsā-Ślokavārttika ad 1.1.2 (Codanāsūtra).
 Sitzungs berichte der philosophisch-historische Klasse 814.
-Beiträge zur Kultur- und
-Geistesgeschichte Asiens, 68.
-Vienna: Verlag der Österreichische Akademie
+Beiträge zur Kultur- und  Geistesgeschichte Asiens, 68.
+Vienna: Verlag der Österreichische Akademie  der Wissenschaften.
-der Wissenschaften.
-Kaul, Srikanth.
+- Kaul, Srikanth.
 1966.
-Rājajataraṅgiṇī of Śrīvara and Śuka: Edited Critically, and
-Annotated with Text-Comparative Data from Original Manuscripts and Other
-Available Materials.
-Vishveshvaranand Institute Publication, 398 = Woolner
-Indological Series, 8.
+Rājajataraṅgiṇī of Śrīvara and Śuka: Edited Critically, and   Annotated with Text-Comparative Data from Original Manuscripts and Other  Available Materials.
+Vishveshvaranand Institute Publication, 398 = Woolner  Indological Series, 8.
 Hoshiarpur: Vishveshvaranand Institute.
-Lamotte, Etienne.
+- Lamotte, Etienne.
 1958.
 Histoire du bouddhisme indien des origines à l’ère Śaka.
-Louvain: Institut Orientaliste.
+- Louvain: Institut Orientaliste.
 Bilbiothèque du Muséon, 43.
-Mahalingam, T. V. 1988.
+- Mahalingam, T. V. 1988.
 Inscriptions of the Pallavas.
-New Delhi/Delhi: Indian
-Council of Historical Research/Agam Prakashan.
+New Delhi/Delhi: Indian  Council of Historical Research/Agam Prakashan.
-Matsunaga, Yukei.
+- Matsunaga, Yukei.
 1985.
 ‘On the Date of the Mañjuśrīmūlakalpa.’
 Mélanges chi nois et bouddhiques 22, pp. 882–894.
-Mesquita, Roque.
+- Mesquita, Roque.
 1973.
 ‘Yāmunamuni: Leben, Datierung und Werke.’
-Wiener
-Zeitschrift für die Kunde Südasiens 17, pp. 177–193.
+Wiener  Zeitschrift für die Kunde Südasiens 17, pp. 177–193.
-Mirashi, Vasudev Vishnu.
+- Mirashi, Vasudev Vishnu.
 1962.
 ‘The Gwalior Museum Stone Inscription of Pa taṅgaśambhu.’
 Journal of the Madhya Pradesh Itihasa Parishad 64, pp. 3–13.
-———.
+- ———.
 1977.
 Inscriptions of the Śilāhāras.
 Corpus Inscriptionum Indicarum 6.
 New Delhi: Director General, Archaeological Survey of India.
-Mirnig, Nina.
+- Mirnig, Nina.
 2009.
-‘Liberating the Liberated: A History of the Development
-of Cremation and Ancestor Worship in the Early Śaiva Siddhānta: Analysis,
-Texts and Translations.’
+‘Liberating the Liberated: A History of the Development  of Cremation and Ancestor Worship in the Early Śaiva Siddhānta: Analysis,  Texts and Translations.’
 D.Phil thesis, University of Oxford.
-O’Connell, Joseph T. 1973.
+- O’Connell, Joseph T. 1973.
 ‘The Word “Hindu” in Gauḍīya Vaiṣṇava Texts.’
 Jour nal of the American Oriental Society, 93, pp. 340–343.
-Rajaguru, Satyanarayanan.
+- Rajaguru, Satyanarayanan.
 1960.
 Inscriptions of Orissa (c.
 6–11 ad) Vol. 2.
 Bhubaneswar: Research and Museum, Government of Orissa.
-221
-33211 Honoris Causa 3P.indd 221 11/18/15 5:22 PM
-Honoris Causa
-Rice, B. Lewis.
+- Rice, B. Lewis.
 1909.
 Mysore and Coorg from the Inscriptions.
 London: A. Constable.
-Roerich, George N. 1995.
+- Roerich, George N. 1995.
 The Blue Annals.
 Reprint, Delhi: Motilal Banarsidass.
 First published in 1949.
-An English translation of the Deb ther snong po of
-’Gos lo tsā ba Gzhon nu dpal (1392–1481).
+An English translation of the Deb ther snong po of  ’Gos lo tsā ba Gzhon nu dpal (1392–1481).
-Sachau, Edward C. 1910.
-Alberuni’s India: An Account of the Religion, Philosophy,
-Literature, Geography, Chronology, Astronomy, Customs, Laws and Astrology of
-India about ad 1.
+- Sachau, Edward C. 1910.
+Alberuni’s India: An Account of the Religion, Philosophy,  Literature, Geography, Chronology, Astronomy, Customs, Laws and Astrology of  India about ad 1.
 An English Edition, with Notes and Indices.
 2 vols.
-London:
-Kegan Paul, Trench, Trübner.
+London:  Kegan Paul, Trench, Trübner.
-Sanderson, Alexis.
+- Sanderson, Alexis.
 1985.
 ‘Purity and Power among the Brahmans of Kashmir.’
-In
-The Category of the Person: Anthropology, Philosophy, History, ed.
-M. Carrithers,
-S. Collins and S. Lukes.
+In  The Category of the Person: Anthropology, Philosophy, History, ed.
+M. Carrithers,  S. Collins and S. Lukes.
 Cambridge: Cambridge University Press, pp. 190–216.
-———.
+- ———.
 1995.
 ‘Meaning in Tantric Ritual.’
-In Essais sur le Rituel III: Colloque du Cen tenaire de la Section des Sciences Religieuses de l’École Pratique des Hautes Études,
+In Essais sur le Rituel III: Colloque du Cen  tenaire de la Section des Sciences Religieuses de l’École Pratique des Hautes Études,  ed.
-ed.
 A.-M. Blondeau and K. Schipper.
-Bibliothèque de l’École des Hautes
-Études, Sciences Religieuses, Vol. CII.
+Bibliothèque de l’École des Hautes  Études, Sciences Religieuses, Vol. CII.
 Louvain-Paris: Peeters, pp. 15–95.
-———.
+- ———.
 2003.
 ‘The Śaiva Religion Among the Khmers, Part 1.’
-Bulletin de l’École
-française d’Extrême-Orient 90-91, pp. 349–462.
+Bulletin de l’École  française d’Extrême-Orient 90-91, pp. 349–462.
-———.
+- ———.
 2005.
 ‘A Commentary on the Opening Verses of the Tantrasāra of Abhi navagupta.’
 In Sāmarasya.
-Studies in Indian Arts, Philosophy, and Interreligious
+Studies in Indian Arts, Philosophy, and Interreligious  Dialogue, ed.
-Dialogue, ed.
 Sadananda Das and Ernst Fürlinger.
 New Delhi: D. K. Print world, pp. 89–148.
-———.
+- ———.
 2007a.
 ‘The Date of Sadyojyotis and Brhaspati.’
-In Cracow Indological
-Studies 8 (2006), pp. 39–91.
+In Cracow Indological  Studies 8 (2006), pp. 39–91.
-———.
+- ———.
 2007b.
-‘Swami Lakshman Joo and His Place in the Kashmirian Śaiva
+‘Swami Lakshman Joo and His Place in the Kashmirian Śaiva  Tradition.’
-Tradition.’
 In Samvidullāsaḥ, ed.
-Bettina Bäumer and Sarla Kumar, New
-Delhi: D. K. Printworld, pp. 93–126.
+Bettina Bäumer and Sarla Kumar, New  Delhi: D. K. Printworld, pp. 93–126.
-———.
+- ———.
 2009a.
-‘The Śaiva Age: The Rise and Dominance of Śaivism During the
-Early Mediaeval Period.’
+‘The Śaiva Age: The Rise and Dominance of Śaivism During the  Early Mediaeval Period.’
 In Genesis and Development of Tantrism, ed.
-Shingo
-Einoo.
+Shingo  Einoo.
 Tokyo: Institute of Oriental Culture, University of Tokyo.
-Institute of
-Oriental Culture Special Series, 23, pp. 41–350.
+Institute of  Oriental Culture Special Series, 23, pp. 41–350.
-———.
+- ———.
 2009b.
 Handout for lecture ‘Tantric Śaivism and Caste.’
-Institut für
-Südasien-, Tibet- und Buddhismuskunde, University of Vienna, 7 June 2009.
+Institut für  Südasien-, Tibet- und Buddhismuskunde, University of Vienna, 7 June 2009.
-Online.
-222
-33211 Honoris Causa 3P.indd 222 11/18/15 5:22 PM
-tolerance, exclusivity, inclusivity, and persecution . . .
-———.
+- ———.
 2013a.
-Handout for lecture ‘Abhinavagupta on the Subjective Nature
-of Brahmanical Values: Śākta Fundamentalism against the Absorption of
-Śaivism into “Hinduism.” ’ Department of Indian Philosophy and Buddhist
-Studies, University of Tokyo, 15 January, 2013.
+Handout for lecture ‘Abhinavagupta on the Subjective Nature  of Brahmanical Values: Śākta Fundamentalism against the Absorption of  Śaivism into “Hinduism.” ’ Department of Indian Philosophy and Buddhist  Studies, University of Tokyo, 15 January, 2013.
 Online.
-———.
+- ———.
 2013b.
-‘The Impact of Inscriptions on the Interpretation of Early Śaiva
+‘The Impact of Inscriptions on the Interpretation of Early Śaiva  Literature.’
-Literature.’
 Indo-Iranian Journal 56, pp. 211–244.
-———.
+- ———.
 2014.
 ‘The Śaiva Literature.’
-Journal of Indological Studies (Kyoto) 24 and
-25 (2012–2013), pp. 1–113.
+Journal of Indological Studies (Kyoto) 24 and  25 (2012–2013), pp. 1–113.
-Sastri, K. A. Nilakanta.
+- Sastri, K. A. Nilakanta.
 1964.
 The Culture and History of the Tamils.
-Calcutta:
-Firma K. L. Mukhopadhyaya.
+Calcutta:  Firma K. L. Mukhopadhyaya.
-———.
+- ———.
 1984.
-The Cōl˙as, 2nd edition reprinted.
+The Cōḷas, 2nd edition reprinted.
 Madras: University of Madras.
-Scheftelowitz, I. 1933.
+- Scheftelowitz, I. 1933.
 ‘Die Mithra-Religion der Indoskythen und ihre Bezie hung zum Saura und Mithras-Kult.’
 Acta Orientalia 11, pp. 293–333.
-Schmiedchen, Annette.
+- Schmiedchen, Annette.
 2007.
-‘Epigraphical Evidence for the History of Athar vavedic Brahmins.’
-In The Atharvaveda and Its Paippalāda Śākhā: Historical
-and Philological Papers on a Vedic Tradition, ed.
+‘Epigraphical Evidence for the History of Atharvavedic Brahmins.’
+In The Atharvaveda and Its Paippalāda Śākhā: Historical  and Philological Papers on a Vedic Tradition, ed.
 Arlo Griffiths and Annette
-Schmiedchen.
+- Schmiedchen.
 Aachen: Shaker Verlag, 2007.
-Geisteskultur Indiens: Texte
-und Studien, 11.
+Geisteskultur Indiens: Texte  und Studien, 11.
 Indologica Halensis, pp. 355–384.
-Settar, S. 1992.
-The Hoysal˙a Temples.
+- Settar, S. 1992.
+The Hoysaḷa Temples.
 Bangalore: Institute of Indian Art His tory, Karnataka University, Dharwad and Kala Yatra Publications.
-Singh, Upinder.
+- Singh, Upinder.
 1994.
-Kings, Brāhmaṇas and Temples in Orissa: An Epigraphic
-Study ad –1147.
+Kings, Brāhmaṇas and Temples in Orissa: An Epigraphic  Study ad –1147.
 New Delhi: Munshiram Manoharlal.
-Sircar, Dines Chandra.
+- Sircar, Dines Chandra.
 1966.
 Indian Epigraphical Glossary.
 Delhi: Motilal Ba narsidass.
-———.
+- ———.
 1983.
-Select Inscriptions Bearing on Indian History and Civilization from the
-Sixth to the Eighteenth Century, ad, Vol. 2.
+Select Inscriptions Bearing on Indian History and Civilization from the  Sixth to the Eighteenth Century, ad, Vol. 2.
 Delhi: Motilal Banarsidass.
-Slaje, Walter.
+- Slaje, Walter.
 2005.
-‘A Note on the Genesis and Character of Śrīvara’s So-Called
-“Jaina-Rājataraṅgiṇī.” ’ Journal of the American Oriental Society 125, pp. 379–388.
+‘A Note on the Genesis and Character of Śrīvara’s So-Called  “Jaina-Rājataraṅgiṇī.” ’ Journal of the American Oriental Society 125, pp. 379–388.
-Sørensen, Per K. 1994.
-Tibetan Buddhist Historiography: The Mirror Illuminating
-the Royal Genealogies.
-An Annotated Translation of the XIVth Century Tibetan
-Chronicler Gyal-rabs gsal-ba’i me-long.
+- Sørensen, Per K. 1994.
+Tibetan Buddhist Historiography: The Mirror Illuminating  the Royal Genealogies.
+An Annotated Translation of the XIVth Century Tibetan  Chronicler Gyal-rabs gsal-ba’i me-long.
 Wiesbaden: Harrassowitz.
-South Indian Inscriptions.
+- South Indian Inscriptions.
 Archaeological Survey of India.
 Madras/Delhi,
 1890–.
-223
-33211 Honoris Causa 3P.indd 223 11/18/15 5:22 PM
-Honoris Causa
-Stein, Burton.
+- Stein, Burton.
 1994.
 Peasant State and Society in Mediaeval South India.
-Delhi:
-Oxford University Press.
+Delhi:  Oxford University Press.
-Stein, M. A. 1979.
-Kalhaṇa’s Rājataraṅgiṇī: A Chronicle of the Kings of Kashmir,
-Translated with an Introduction, Commentary and Appendices.
+- Stein, M. A. 1979.
+Kalhaṇa’s Rājataraṅgiṇī: A Chronicle of the Kings of Kashmir, - Translated with an Introduction, Commentary and Appendices.
 2 vols.
-Delhi:
-Motilal Banarsidass.
+Delhi:  Motilal Banarsidass.
 First published 1900, Westminster: A. Constable.
-Vanmikanathan, G. 1985.
-Periya Puranam: A Tamil Classic on the Great Śaiva
-Saints of South India by Sekkizhaar, Condensed English Version.
-Madras: Sri
+- Vanmikanathan, G. 1985.
+Periya Puranam: A Tamil Classic on the Great Śaiva  Saints of South India by Sekkizhaar, Condensed English Version.
+Madras: Sri  Ramakrishna Math.
-Ramakrishna Math.
-Verardi, Giovanni.
+- Verardi, Giovanni.
 2011.
 Hardships and Downfall of Buddhism in India.
-New
-Delhi: Manohar.
+New  Delhi: Manohar.
-Viswanathan Peterson, Indira.
+- Viswanathan Peterson, Indira.
 1991.
-Poems to Śiva: The Hymns of the Tamil
+Poems to Śiva: The Hymns of the Tamil  Saints.
-Saints.
 Delhi: Motilal Banarsidass.
-Yamaguchi, Zuihō.
+- Yamaguchi, Zuihō.
 1996.
 ‘The Fiction of King Dar-ma’s Persecution of Bud dhism.’
-In Du Dunhuang au Japon: Études chinoises et bouddhiques offertes à
-Michel Soymié, ed.
+In Du Dunhuang au Japon: Études chinoises et bouddhiques offertes à  Michel Soymié, ed.
 Jean-Pierre Drège.
 Geneva: Droz, pp. 231–258.
-Younger, Paul.
+- Younger, Paul.
 1995.
-The Home of Dancing Śivan: The Traditions of the Hindu
-Temple in Citamparam.
+The Home of Dancing Śivan: The Traditions of the Hindu  Temple in Citamparam.
 New York, Oxford: Oxford University Press.
-224
-33211 Honoris Causa 3P.indd 224 11/18/15 5:22 PM